SIG AM 2021: Expert Panel and Research Forum

 SIG Annual Meeting 2020 and JIT Special Issue Paper Development Workshop

-The paper development workshop will run in 2 parallel streams, with joint summary session at the end.
-Authors of extended abstracts will present their work-in-progress and we will have time for discussion where feedback from all participants is highly appreciated.
-Therefore we believe that the workshop will be beneficial not only for those who have submitted extended abstracts but for a much wider audience working on issues related to IS sourcing.
+The paper development workshop ran in 2 parallel streams, with joint summary session at the end.
+Authors of extended abstracts presented their work-in-progress and we had time for discussion.
+The editors as well as the audience provided detailed feedback on each presentation.
+Topics ranged from traditional questions of governance, over emerging types of platforms to sourcing digital components for autonomous cars.
+The participants and organizers discussed intensively the newest developments in sourcing, how they influenced each paper, and how the papers might be opened for the audience.
+Therefore we believe that the workshop was beneficial not only for those who had submitted extended abstracts but for a much wider audience working on issues related to IS sourcing.
+Find the complete program of the annual meeting here.

-Find details about the annual meeting and the workshop here.
+Find the complete program of the annual meeting here.
+Find the invitation to the annual meeting and the workshop here.
 The call for papers of the JIT special issue can be found here.

 Recap Annual Meeting 2019 - From the Editors: When IS sourcing research meets practice